Religion og media

 The objective of the course is to provide the student with a basic understanding of different relations between religion and media, especially in the contemporary world, and of some methods and theoretical perspectives used in the analysis of these relations.

-	and challenging general preconceptions on religion, media and their interplay.
+- has the capability of challenging general preconceptions on religion, media and their interplay.

-	and writing a coherent analytical text, thereby demonstrating a capacity for using the norms and techniques of academic writing.
+- has the capability of writing a coherent analytical text, thereby demonstrating a capacity for using the norms and techniques of academic writing.

-	Practice in handling large quantities of information and literature within a short time period, and of interpreting and presenting information.
+- has the practice in handling large quantities of information and literature within a short time period, and of interpreting and presenting information.

 Krav til forkunnskapar

 The student should have a sound knowledge of English since the course literature and the lectures are in English.

 Admission to a Master's Programme at the University of Bergen is required for RELV330.